 This year this scholarship fund will be given to one or more students who will have demonstrated the desire to attend mission trips with the goal of sharing God’s love with those he or she encounters.

 The Class of 1978 has ALWAYS shared a very special bond with one another.
 This close bond exists even today.
 It is because of the love we share together and for others, that we honor the memory and lives of our fellow classmates with an annual Memorial Scholarship Awards.
 We are committed to helping ensure that other young people have access to an excellent Christian educational experience at Mount Pisgah Academy.

-The Class of 1999 Scholarship is given to a student who works hard to excel in school and earn good grades.
-The student should be someone in good standing and in financial need.
-This scholarship is designed for someone who enjoys volunteering and has an attitude of giving back to others and the community.
-They should share their faith and be a good example to their peers.
-This scholarship is in the amount of $1,500 and will be awarded during Alumni Weekend.
+The Class of 1999 Scholarship is awarded to a student who works hard to excel in school and earn good grades.
+This student should be someone in good standing and in financial need.
+The scholarship is designed for someone who enjoys volunteering and has an attitude of giving back to others and the community.
+It is for someone who shares their faith and exemplifies Christ in their daily activities, being a light to their peers.
+The main goal of this awardee is to know Christ and further his mission.
+This scholarship is in the amount of $5,000 and will be awarded during Alumni Weekend.

 David Lincoln Jarrett was born on February 12, 1932, in a small cabin in Burke County, North Carolina.
 His family was extremely poor and David wore shirts made by his mother, overalls with patches on patches.
 When David was a young boy, his mother became a Seventh-day Adventist.
 David’s alcoholic father was very much against Flossie finding religion and did everything he could to keep the boys from joining the church.